-Since any current produces a magnetic field, and a magnetic field exerts a force on any other current, it must be possible for one current to exert a force on another current.
-Consider two parallel current carrying wires as illustrated in Fig. 4.
+Any current produces a magnetic field and we can explore the effects of magnetic fields produced on a current using the two parallel current carrying wires as illustrated in Fig. 4.
 The current in the lower wire points right.
 The current in the upper wire could point either left or right.